codebystu/msp1-tshg-final/README.md

     - This feature enables the user to discover further content on external sites and interact with the band on their social media pages.
 The contact form enables users who wish to make enquiries about bookings or use of content to get in touch.
 ![Footer](assets/documents/footer.png)
 - _Video Player_
     - Featured on the watch page, this embeded Youtube video player is responsive to screen size and can be used in full screen mode.
-It is pre loaded with the video from the latest single.
+It is pre loaded with the video from the latest single, the user has full control over playback.
 Below is a large icon link to the bands Youtube channel with a callout to subscribe.
 The video is in colour and features the band swapping brightly coloured t-shirts which was part of the consideration of the overall black and white styling of the entire site.
 This splash of colour really stands out.
     - This feature enables the user to see and hear the band in action, they can continue to watch further videos, follow the link and subscribe to the bands channel and view additional content.
 The video player can be updated to show different content in the future.
 ![Video Player](assets/documents/watch.png)
 - _Ghost of a Dream album cover and streaming links_